Looking for the best scanners for genealogy research?

 - Built-in Transparency Unit to scan slides and negatives as well as photos

-- DIGITAL ICE technology removes appearance of tears and creases
+- DIGITAL ICE technology removes appearance of tears and creases in images

 - Optical character recognition using ABBYY FineReader Sprint Plus OCR, an industry leader